alcf-lidar/alcf-lidar.github.io/_includes/installation.md

 <li>alcf lidar option for coupling of observed data with simulated molecular backscatter.</li>
 <li>Removal of molecular backscatter in plots (if available).</li>
 <li>alcf stats filter option now supports "night" and "day" and passing of multiple arguments.</li>
-<li>New lidar type "default" for re-precessing of already processed lidar data.</li>
+<li>New lidar type "default" for re-processing of already processed lidar data.</li>
 <li>Support for plotting of model cloud liquid water, ice content and cloud fraction.</li>
 <li>Calculation of lidar ratio changed to effective lidar ratio.</li>
 <li>Backscatter plots now show effective lidar ratio and cloud mask by default.</li>